My Claude Code Setup

 Rules are markdown files in .claude/rules/ that Claude loads automatically.
 They encode your project’s standards.
 The key design principle is path-scoping: rules with a paths: YAML frontmatter only load when Claude works on matching files.

 Always-on rules (no paths: frontmatter) load every session.
-Keep these few and lean:
+Keep these few and focused:

 .claude/rules/